August-Schleich/August-Schleich/README.md

 - 🌱 I’m currently learning web development with Python frameworks like Django and Flask
 - 👯 I’m looking to collaborate on open source projects in the future!

-- 📫 How to reach me: Check out my Website above or my socials to connect!
+- 📫 How to reach me: Check out my Website above or DM on Twitter to connect!
 <!-- - ⚡ Fun fact: ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->